com-480-data-visualization/project-2023-vizhack/README.md

 **80% of the final grade**

+* Technical Setup
+  * We use html, css and Javascript for website design and d3.js to build visualizations.
+  * To run our project, firstly you need to clone our repository: ```git clone https://github.com/com-480-data-visualization/project-2023-vizhack```.
+  * Then open the page http://localhost:5500/ in your browser.
+* Intended Usage
+  * Policy and advocacy support: Policymakers and public health professionals can utilize the website as a reference for evidence-based decision-making.
+Thet can uncover disparities and identify target populations for tailored interventions.
+  * Comparative analysis and demographic insights: Users can explore the tobacco prevalence on different demographic groups and geographic regions over the years.
 * [Website](https://com-480-data-visualization.github.io/project-2023-vizhack/)
 * Process Book
 * Screencast
-* Technical Setup
-  * To run our project, firstly you need to clone our repository: ```git clone https://github.com/com-480-data-visualization/project-2023-vizhack```.
-  * Then open the page http://localhost:5501/ in your browser.

 ## Late policy